PeterHolmsoe/Social_data_final_report/README.md

 This article will give the reader an idea of how the virus has spread throughout the United States.

+The first plot illustrates the distribution of death people in the different US states.
+Of course this can give a twisted view of how the different states are handeling the virus.
+It's clear that the state of New York has the most cases of COVID-19.
+In the next plot, the data has been normalized based on the population in the states, and it gives a better picture of how "good" the different states are handeling the virus outbreak.

 ![alt text](https://raw.githubusercontent.com/PeterHolmsoe/Social_data_final_report/master/death.png)
 ![alt text](https://raw.githubusercontent.com/PeterHolmsoe/Social_data_final_report/master/ratio.png)

+Again, we see that New York is the worst, however, many factors are involved, eg. population density and poverty.
+These factors can be in explored in the following interactive map.

 ![alt text](https://raw.githubusercontent.com/PeterHolmsoe/Social_data_final_report/master/posneg.png)